-- Direct the candidates to write an answer on a slip of paper to this question: What part of this lesson did you find most helpful in strengthening your faith and why? - Have them save the slip of paper for the unit prayer.
+- Ask the students to share any questions they have about any of the items, then clarify any information that is still unclear for any members of the class. - Direct the candidates to look at the list carefully by themselves and ask them to write an answer on a slip of paper to this question: What part of this lesson did you find most helpful in strengthening your faith and why? - Have them save the slip of paper for the unit prayer.